 Aline Mosby was among the most respected woman journalists of her era.
-Both she and Elvis Presley were destined for greater things in their careers when their paths crossed in the mid-fifties.
-I wonder if each recognized the star power of the other when they met over lunch that 1957 summer afternoon in Hollywood. | Alan Hanson (August 2011)
+Both she and Elvis Presley were destined for greater things in their careers when their paths crossed in the mid-fifties. — Alan Hanson (© August 2011; Revised March 2016)

-"To members of the entertainment press corps, it was an 'explosive' story not because of what Elvis did, but because of to whom he did it.
+"To members of the entertain-ment press corps, it was an 'explosive' story not because of what Elvis did, but because of to whom he did it.
 He had stood up Aline Mosby!"